Charrin/RetinaFace-Cpp/README.md

 (the code is too simple, only for reference 23333)

-<font color=gray size=72>This is anchor parsing demo, NO INFERENCE, you should replace your own inference header and code (caffe/ncnn/feather .etc) in the source code</font>
+### This is anchor parsing demo, NO INFERENCE, you should replace your own inference header and code (caffe/ncnn/feather .etc) in the source code

 I create QQ group: 760688309 for communicating